Nelgit007/Nelgit007/README.md

 - 👋 Hi, I’m @Nelson Osagie
 - 👀 I have great interest in Software Engineering and DevOps
 - 🌱 I’m currently learning Software Engineering with ALX.
-I am quite familiar with Linux/Windows Systems on CLI, and also with Agile Methodology.
+I am quite familiar with Linux Systems on CLI, and also with Agile Methodology.
 - 💞️ I’m looking to collaborate on Open Source Projects...
 - 📫 How to reach me ...